bloxstreet/support/guides/training-guide.md

 **Trainer:** *If you are working at the pharmacy and a customer approaches you, be sure to greet them with a friendly greeting.*

-**Trainer:** *Once the customer has selected which medicine they want, it will be your responsibility to find it.
-Click on the medicine behind you and hand it to the customer by pressing 'H' and entering their username.*
+**Trainer:** *Once the customer has selected which medicine they want, it will be your responsibility to find it.*

+**Trainer:** *Click on the medicine behind you and hand it to the customer by pressing 'H' and entering their username.*

 **Trainer:** *If you are on mobile, use the handto system, which is located on the left side of your screen.*